-Industry Dynamics Pakistan has an agrarian economy and fulfills around ~ 84% of its fertilizer requirement through local production while the remaining is met through imports.
-The Country's total fertilizer production capacity stands at around ~ 7mln MT of Urea and CAN ~ 1.7mln MT of DAP, NP, and NPK.
-In CY21, Urea's offtake stood at ~6.3mln MT and DAP's offtake stood at 1.8mln MT.
-Whereas in 1HCY22, Urea offtake stood at ~ 3.2mln MT posting a growth of 12%.
-However, DAP offtake stood at 0.5 mln MT, posting a decline of 10%.
-Considering the overall urea demand and supply situation and LNG unavailability for the plants, the Economic Coordination Committee (ECC) of the Cabinet has allowed to import 0.2mln MT of urea for second half of 2022.
+Industry Dynamics Pakistan has an agrarian economy and fulfills around ~ 88% of its fertilizer requirement through local production while the remaining is met through imports.
+The Country's total fertilizer production capacity stands at around ~ 7.1mln MT of Urea and CAN and ~ 1.7mln MT of DAP, NP, and NPK.
+In CY22, Urea's offtake stood at ~6.6mln MT and DAP's offtake stood at 1.1mln MT.
+Whereas in 3MCY23, Urea offtake stood at ~ 1.6mln MT posting a stable trend.
+Similarly, DAP offtake stood at 0.2mln MT.
+Considering the overall urea demand and supply situation and LNG unavailability for the plants, ~0.49mln MT of urea was imported during CY22.
 Overall margins of the industry remained healthy and going forward industry's outlook is expected to remain satisfactory.
 International market prices fell at the start of quarter due to lower demand and sellers sought to offload barges in crowded markets due to force liquidity.
-Despite low demand, prices didn't correct to expected levels due to changing geopolitical situation internationally.

-Relative Position FFC is the largest player in the fertilizer segment in Urea and DAP with a market share (including FFBL) of ~47% and ~53%, respectively, in CY21 (CY20: 51% and 53% respectively).
+Relative Position FFC is the largest player in the fertilizer segment in Urea and DAP with a market share (including FFBL) of ~45% and ~62%, respectively, in CY22 (CY21: 47% and 53% respectively).

-Revenues FFC's top-line comprises sale of Urea (~75%), DAP (~23%) and Others (~2%).
-The Company maintained its growth in CY21, reporting a positive growth of ~11%.
-Revenues are strong and stood at ~PKR 108bln (CY20: ~PKR 97bln).
-In 1QCY22, the Company managed to post a reasonable increase in the top-line (1QCY22: ~PKR 26bln, 1QCY21: ~PKR 21.5bln) owing to a hike in the prices of fertilizer products
+Revenues During CY22, FFC's top-line comprises sale of Urea (~86%), DAP (~13%) and Others (~1%).
+The Company experienced stable revenues; however, the revenues are still strong and stood at ~PKR 109bln (CY21: ~PKR 109bln), owing to decrease in sales volume of DAP.
+During 3MCY23, the topline showed positive growth of ~38% and stood at PKR 36bln (3MCY22: PKR 26bln).